Hermann Gerland: 2005–2009

-2009–present
+2009–2021

 Gerland became an assistant under Jupp Heynckes and continued to be an assistant when Louis van Gaal became manager.
 Andries Jonker also became an assistant under van Gaal.

 Gerland replaced Mehmet Scholl as reserve team manager at the beginning of the 2010–11 season.
 Louis van Gaal was sacked on 10 April 2011.
 Andries Jonker became the interim manager and Gerland and Marcel Bout became assistants.
 Gerland continued to be an assistant under Jupp Heynckes, Pep Guardiola, and Carlo Ancelotti.

 On 22 February 2017, Gerland was appointed the athletic director for Bayern's new youth training center, FC Bayern Campus.
 Gerland continued to be Ancelotti's assistant.
 Gerland became the number one assistant to Ancelotti after Paul Clement was hired by Swansea City.
 After Ancelotti was sacked in late September 2017, Gerland retained his role as assistant manager under new manager Jupp Heynckes.

 On 1 July 2018, Gerland returned to his role as the sporting director for Bayern's youth teams at the FC Bayern Campus.
 In November 2019, Gerland became the assistant coach of Hansi Flick who took over the position of head coach at Bayern Munich, until May 2021.

+2021–2025: Germany U21

+In September 2021, Gerland was presented as assistant coach of the U21 team of Germany.
+After the team placed 2nd in the 2025 UEFA European Under-21 Championship, Gerland announced the end of his coaching career.